 Planning a Central Europe budget can be a daunting task, however, the region tends to be noticeably less expensive when compared to Western Europe.
 It is very easy to travel in this region while maintaining even the most strict of budgets, while there is ample opportunity to spend top dollar should you wish.

 The most convenient way to get around Central Europe is to use the extensive train network.
-In peak season it’s worth booking a couple of days in advance for popular routes such as night trains.
+It’s worth booking in advance for popular routes such as night trains as tickets can be considerably cheaper.
 During your Central Europe travel, it’s worth also considering getting around using buses as whilst less scenic and comfortable than trains, they can be significantly cheaper.
-Finally, BlaBlaCar – a shared ride sharing service – can also be a cheap option to find rides to nearby cities.
+Finally, BlaBlaCar – a ride sharing service – can also be a cheap option to find rides to nearby cities.

 Polish, Czech and Slovak are all Slavic languages that have common words and phrases with Russian and many Balkan languages.
 The Hungarian language, however, has completely different roots to its neighbours and can, therefore, be quite difficult to pronounce and speak for western language speakers.